vijayraavi/elasticsearch/CDN.md

 Do not use the query string to denote different versions of the application in links to resources on the CDN because, when retrieving content from Azure blob storage, the query string is part of the resource name (the blob name).
 This approach can also affect how the client caches resources.

 Deploying new versions of static content when you update an application can be a challenge if the previous resources are cached on the CDN.
-For more information, see the section [cache control](#cachecontrol").
+For more information, see the section [cache control](#cache-control").

 Consider restricting the CDN content access by country.
 Azure CDN allows you to filter requests based on the country of origin and restrict the content delivered.
 For more information, see [Restrict access to your content by country](https://azure.microsoft.com/en-us/documentation/articles/cdn-restrict-access-by-country/).

-###<a name="cachecontrol"></a>Cache control
+###Cache control

 Consider how to manage caching within the system.
 For example, when using a folder as the CDN origin you can specify the cacheability of pages that generate the content, and the content expiry time for all the resources in a specific folder.
 You can also specify cache properties for the CDN, and for the client using standard HTTP headers.
 Although you should already be managing caching on the server and client, using the CDN will help to make you more aware of how your content is cached, and where.